-Not all animal drawings need to fit the entire animal on one sheet of paper.
+Not all animal drawing lessons need to fit the entire animal on one sheet of paper.
 Sometimes it’s fun to just focus on the part that is the most expressive, like the face.
 This tutorial features a simple dog with a cute smile, wagging tongue and big adorable ears.

 How to Draw a Dog Face